Oneflow-Inc/oneflow-documentation/en/docs/extended_topics/consistent_mirrored.md

 ## The view of Consistent and Mirrored

 In distributed training, OneFlow provides two aspects for determining the relationship between data and model.
-There are `consistent` strategy and `mirrored` strategy.
+There are `consistent` view and `mirrored` view.

 In this article, we will introduce: